 Just on a basic level, it's estimated that you need about 2.5 acres of land to feed one person per year.

-There are some estimates that are lower and there are some that are higher depending on diet and how directly you're involved with farming, but this is a meatball.
+There are some estimates that are lower, and there are some that are higher, depending on diet and how directly you're involved with farming, but this is a median estimate.

-There are only about 11 billion acres of arable land in the world that can be used for agriculture, That's a pretty difficult hurdle to get past in terms of this infinite population thing.
+There are only about 11 billion acres of arable land in the world that can be used for agriculture, so that's a pretty difficult hurdle to get past in terms of this infinite population thing.

 I guess you could turn to innovations to try to find a way to feed people using less land, but you've seen the way that Alex and his idiot friends have responded to synthetic meats and insect protein, which are efforts to do exactly what they would want.